heike-s/FemaleStressPhenotype/README.md

 # Female Stress Phenotype

-This is the github repository accompanying the paper: **Data-driven analysis identifies female-speicifc modulation after chronic social defeat stress**.\
+This is the github repository accompanying the paper: **Data-driven analysis identifies female-speicifc modulation after chronic social defeat stress** \
 BIORXIV LINK. \
-\

 This repo contains code and data to reproduce analyses and main and supplementary figures and tables. \
-\

 Full, unprocessed data can be found here:\
 DATA REPO LINK.\
-\

 ---

 Figure(s) | Link to rendered html | Path to code
 --------- | --------------------- | ------------